sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide1.md

 6. The reclaim policy is set when the PV is created and can be modified later if needed.

-## Practice Time (PV, PVC)
+## Practice Time (PV & PVC)

-1. As we are in local minikube, Let's try the `hostPath` type to create a persistent volume.
+1. As we are in local minikube, Let's try the to create a persistent volume in minikube nodes.
 2. First let ssh into minikube node to create a directory for volume.

    ```sh